emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 SELECT payload.field_1, payload.field_2
 FROM "t/#"
 ```
 :::

+The as-syntax in the FOREACH clause exemplified above is utilized to assign a name to the array items, which allows for easy referencing of the "current" item within the DO clause.
+If the "`as name`" part is omitted, the default name "item" will be used.

-Below is an example to show how to use the `FOREACH` statement to output 2 values.
+Below is an example to show how to use the `FOREACH` statement to output two values.
 Both values contain only one field called `value`.
 The value of the field `value` is the value of the field `field_1` in one of the messages and the value of `field_2` in the other message:

 ```sql
 FOREACH jq('[.field_1, .field_2]', payload)